 Big babies are sometimes viewed by providers as a concern, especially with VBAC.
 Let me be the first to tell you though, it is possible!
 Having a big baby is not necessarily a complication.

-Julie and I have both seen big babies come out vaginally (like 10 lb 6 oz babies) in our work as doulas, and we’ve put together an entire article about getting a big baby out of your vagina.
+Julie and I have both seen big babies come out vaginally (like 10 lb 6 oz babies) in our work as doulas, and we’ve put together an entire article about delivering a big baby vaginally.
 Try not to let someone bully you into a C-section if a big baby is the only reason.

 If everything is managed well, a provider may not encourage induction.
 However, a majority of providers will typically encourage an induction with gestational diabetes, to avoid a big baby or blood pressure taking a turn for the worse.